-- Off-leash walks allow your dog to go at their own pace; running, sniffing, or playing as they need.
+- Off-leash walks: Allow your dog to go at their own pace, to run, sniffing, or playing as they need.

-- Swimming is a great way to burn that excess energy.
-Keep in mind, water isn’t for every dog.
+- Swimming: A great way to burn that excess energy.
+Keep in mind; water isn’t for every dog.

-- Fetch with ball-oriented dogs can mean hours of focused fun on nothing but the game.
-This is a great way to burn a lot of energy in a small space, or with limited time.
+- Fetch: If you have a ball-oriented dog, they can have hours of focused fun on nothing but the game.
+This is a great way to burn a lot of energy in a small space or with limited time.

-- Training your dog is another way to tire them out.
+- Training: Another way to tire them out.
 Working on their recall or teaching them a new trick will stimulate them both mentally and physically.

 What if I can’t get my dog the exercise they need?